-For both the synthetic and CIFAR-10N experiments we used the implementation of the APS scoring function provided by the authors of the original paper \citep{aps}.
+For both the synthetic and CIFAR-10N experiments we used the implementation of the APS scoring function provided by the authors of \cite{aps}.
 The experiments were run on a single machine with an AMD Ryzen 7 3700X 8-Core Processor and an NVIDIA GeForce RTX 2060 SUPER GPU.
 The total running time to reproduce all the synthetic experiments in the paper is around 8 hours, and for the CIFAR-10N it is about 2 hours in total on this hardware.

-For the synthetic data experiments, the classifiers were implemented using the scikit-learn \citep{scikit-learn} library and were trained using their default hyper-parameters.
+For the synthetic data experiments, the classifiers were implemented using the scikit-learn \cite{scikit-learn} library and were trained using their default hyper-parameters.
 For the CIFAR-10N experiments, we used the ResNet-18 model available in the torchvision library which is pretrained on the ImageNet database ( available at \url{https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html}), and replaced the final layer to match the number of classes, which is 10 in our case.
-We initialise the weights to those of a ResNet-18 pre-trained on the Imagenet dataset (also available in the torchvision library) and trained each model for 30 epochs using the Adam \citep{adam} optimiser, using a batch size of $128$ and an initial learning rate of $1e^{-3}$, which is decayed by a factor of $10$ any time the training loss does not decrease for 3 epochs.
-We evaluate the validation loss every epoch, and pick the model with the lowest validation loss overall.
+We initialise the weights to those of a ResNet-18 pre-trained on the Imagenet dataset (also available in the torchvision library) and trained each model for 30 epochs using the Adam \cite{adam} optimiser, using a batch size of $128$ and an initial learning rate of $1e^{-3}$, which is decayed by a factor of $10$ any time the training loss does not decrease for 3 epochs.
+We evaluate the validation loss at every epoch, and pick the model with the lowest validation loss overall.